JuzMan241/Stay-Tuned/Missing Man.md

 ###  Rewards:

 1. Milo would give the players her glamourweave cloak as thanks.
 2. Milo is inclined to help anyone involved in the future, and is willing to give them one favor.
+3. All involved players gain 50 exp for helping.